Hecke orbits on Shimura varieties of Hodge type: Abstract

 \section{Abstract}

-We prove the Hecke orbit conjecture of Chai--Oort for Shimura varieties of Hodge type at primes of good reduction, under a mild assumption on the size of the prime.
-Our proof uses a new generalisation of Serre--Tate coordinates for deformation spaces of central leaves in such Shimura varieties, constructed using work of Caraiani--Scholze and Kim.
-We use these coordinates to give a new interpretation of Chai--Oort's notion of strongly Tate-linear subspaces of these deformation spaces.
-This lets us prove upper bounds on the local monodromy of these subspaces using the Cartier--Witt stacks of Bhatt--Lurie.
-We also prove a rigidity result in the style of Chai--Oort for strongly Tate-linear subspaces.
-Another main ingredient of our proof is a new result on the local monodromy groups of $F$-isocrystals “coming from geometry”, which should be of independent interest.
+We prove the Hecke orbit conjecture of Chai--Oort for Shimura varieties of Hodge type at odd primes of good reduction.
+We use a novel result for the local monodromy groups of $F$-isocrystals “coming from geometry”, which refines Crew's parabolicity conjecture.
+In the course of the proof, we also introduce a noncommutative generalisation of Serre--Tate coordinates for formal neighbourhoods of central leaves, built upon the previous work of Caraiani–-Scholze and Kim.
+Using these coordinates, we reinterpret Chai--Oort's notion of strongly Tate-linear subspaces and we establish upper bounds for their monodromy groups.
+For this step, we employ the notion of Cartier--Witt stacks, as introduced by Drinfeld and Bhatt--Lurie.
+Another crucial ingredient in the proof is a rigidity result proved by Chai--Oort, which shows that the relevant subspaces are strongly Tate-linear.
+On the way, we generalise de Jong's full faithfulness theorem for $F$-isocrystals.